Stations in Life

 I had already put the $13 birthday money in the card and sealed that envelope, but I reached down to my feet and grabbed the extra six dollars from my Kroger purchase and gave it to the woman through my window.
 I told her that was all that I had at the time, but that she was welcome to it.
 She was very gracious and asked me if I knew of any other place in town where she could get assistance.
 I asked her if she had tried visiting any of the local churches.
 She indicated that she had, but they had all told her that they couldn’t help because of being low on funds, but that she didn’t really know what that meant.

 The woman then asked me if I would be able to give her a ride.
 I was instinctively very cautious at being asked that question, but something made me pause.
 I considered telling her, “Sorry, I have a few errands to run and someplace to be” — both of which were true, and not simply excuses to refuse her request.
 But instead, for whatever reason, I asked her where it was she needed to go.
 She responded with the name of a neighborhood that I recognized.
-It is not in a good part of town and generally has a negative reputation in town.
-I’m not overly familiar with it myself, but I knew exactly where it was which was only about a mile or so away from where we were at the time.
+It is not in a good part of town and generally has a negative reputation – often listed in the local police blotter.
+I’m not overly familiar with it myself, but I knew exactly where it was which was only about a mile or so away from where we were at the time (in the opposite direction of my post office destination).
 I glanced at the clock, quickly weighed the situation and my prospects of getting my nephew’s birthday card mailed out in time, and I told the woman, “Sure.
 I can give you a ride.”
 She smiled and thanked me and said there was a woman there she had stayed with before and thought that she might be able to get some help from her.

 As I cleared off my passenger seat, the woman got in with her corn chips and a small knapsack.
 As we pulled out of the parking lot, she told me that she was a Christian and showed me a small book of prayers someone had given to her.
 She said she hadn’t always been a Christian and that she used to worship Satan because nobody had ever told her before when she was growing up that that was wrong.
 Next she pulled out a plastic drink mixing cup that she said a “nice white… caucasian woman” had given to her with some tea.
 She said she did not realize it was a cup for mixing alcoholic drinks and that she wondered why she got so many strange looks from other people as she drink tea from that cup, until somebody finally informed her that it wasn’t a tea cup, but a mixed drink mixer.